The Path of the Dragon

 About the Author

-Jóhann Haukur Gunnarsson was born in Reykjavík, Iceland.
-With roots in neural networks and fintech, and a personal passage through illness, rupture, and initiation, he bridges the precision of technology with the depth of mythic transformation.
-His work is devoted to embodied integration that changes real lives.
+Jóhann Haukur Gunnarsson (Reykjavík, Iceland) bridges the precision of neural networks and fintech with a lived passage through illness, rupture, and initiation.
+His work is devoted to embodied integration that changes real lives—uniting technology’s clarity with mythic depth.

 In Summary

 The Path of the Dragon is an ethical, embodied, soul-centered framework for a world in upheaval.
-It asks for presence, courage, and full humanity.
-It does not hand you answers.
+It won’t hand you answers.
 It gives you a compass.